iandunn/quick-navigation-interface/readme.txt

 There are several methods:

-1. Use the `idi_template_path` filter to provide an arbitrary path for any template file.
+1. Use the `qni_template_path` filter to provide an arbitrary path for any template file.
-1. Copy the file you want to replace into your theme's root file, and add `idi-` to the beginning of the filename.
-For example, copy `interface.php` in the plugin's views folder to `idi-interface.php` in your theme's folder.
+1. Copy the file you want to replace into your theme's root file, and add `qni-` to the beginning of the filename.
+For example, copy `interface.php` in the plugin's views folder to `qni-interface.php` in your theme's folder.
-1. Use the `idi_template_content` filter to provide the content as a string.
+1. Use the `qni_template_content` filter to provide the content as a string.
-1. If you just want to add content to the beginning and/or end of a template, you can hook into the `idi_render_template_pre` and `idi_render_template_post` actions and echo whatever you want.
+1. If you just want to add content to the beginning and/or end of a template, you can hook into the `qni_render_template_pre` and `qni_render_template_post` actions and echo whatever you want.

 Regardless of the method you choose, all of the variables used to build the original template will be available to you.
 Read the `render_template()` function for details.